KirtimanS/Net-Clustering/README.md

 ## Results:

 The results look quite promising for an algorithm that tries to emulate k-means.
 For smaller graphs that are clearly separated the algorithm works spectacularly well.
 For more complex denser graphs, the clustering isn't as clean.
-This is however, on purpose since for some requirements of the project, dense hairballs of vertices needed to be broken up as symmetrically as possible and therefore sometimes clusters look embedded within each other.
+This is however, on purpose since for some requirements of the project, dense hairballs of vertices needed to be broken up as symmetrically as possible and therefore sometimes clusters look like apple pies with m&ms.

 ![alt text](https://github.com/KirtimanS/Net-Clustering/blob/master/2.1.png)